Safety at work: rules and tips

 Cyber magazine SECURE IT! contains tips and information on how to secure your business online.

-In 2023, 3,866 workplace accidents were reported to the Netherlands Labour Authority (Nederlandse Arbeidsinspectie, NLA).
+In 2025, 4,807 workplace accidents were reported to the Netherlands Labour Authority (Nederlandse Arbeidsinspectie, NLA).
+This represents an increase of 500 accidents compared to the previous year.
 How safe is your workplace?
 For example, does the building comply with the rules of the Building Decree (bouwbesluit)?
 And is the fire and burglary protection in your premises in order?
 Get to work on safety within your company.
 This overview, aimed at SME companies with employees, will help you.

 In a health and safety policy, you record all the measures you take to keep your staff working safely and healthily.
 For employers, a health and safety policy (in Dutch) is required by law.
 In it, you draw up the health and safety rules that apply in your company.
 The rules depend on the type of business you have and the working conditions.
 When there are complaints and accidents, the NLA checks whether employers comply with health and safety regulations.